 Salaries Grant to cover approved salaries

-19. (a) The approved Salaries Grant will be paid monthly and will consist of the approved salaries for all teaching staff, educational psychologists and laboratory technicians employed in accordance with the terms of this Code of Aid.
-To reconcile the grants already paid out with the actual approved expenditure, adjustment of over or under payment may be made from time to time, but the final adjustment for the accounting year, or the financial year as the case may be, will be made after the submission of audited annual accounts. (updated on 1 September 2017)
+19. (a) The approved Salaries Grant will be paid monthly and will consist of the approved salaries for all teaching staff, educational psychologists, school-based speech therapists, school executive officers and laboratory technicians employed in accordance with the terms of this Code of Aid.
+To reconcile the grants already paid out with the actual approved expenditure, adjustment of over or under payment may be made from time to time, but the final adjustment for the accounting year, or the financial year as the case may be, will be made after the submission of audited annual accounts. (updated on 1 September 2019)

 (b) The School Management Committee shall be responsible for the arrangement of rectifying any overpayment or underpayment of salaries with the staff concerned. (updated on 1 November 2012)